Insurance companies are seeing how artificial intelligence can build competitive advantage.

 Insurers may want to start small.
 Our experience and research suggest that – given the cultural and risk challenges facing the insurance sector – insurers will want to start by developing a ‘proof of concept’ model that can safely be tested and adapted in a risk-free environment.

-Recognising that machines excel at routine tasks and that algorithms learn over time, insurers will want to focus their early ‘proof of concept’ efforts on those processes or assessments that are widely understood and add low value.
-The more decisions the machine makes and the more data it analyses, the more prepared it will be to take on more complex tasks and decisions.
-Later, business leaders can start to think about developing the business case for industrialisation, along with appropriate governance, monitoring and system management.
+Recognizing that machines excel at routine tasks and that algorithms learn over time, insurers will want to focus their early ‘proof of concept’ efforts on those processes or assessments that are widely understood and add low value.
+The more decisions the machine makes and the more data it analyzes, the more prepared it will be to take on more complex tasks and decisions.
+Later, business leaders can start to think about developing the business case for industrialization, along with appropriate governance, monitoring and system management.

 At KPMG, we have worked with a number of insurers to develop their ‘proof of concept’ machine learning strategies over the past year.
 We can say with absolute certainty that the battle of machines in the insurance sector has already started, and those that remain on the sidelines will suffer as they stand by and watch competitors find new ways to harness machines to drive increased efficiency and value.